-Click the Add () button at the beginning of the condition line to display available attributes on which the condition function.
-Select an attribute on which to base the condition, such as a conditions combination or a product attribute.
+Click the Add () icon at the beginning of the condition line to show available attributes for which the condition applies.
+Select an attribute on which to base the condition.

-Product Attribute: The product attributes in this drop down is dependent on the setup of the attribute.
-For an attribute to display in the list, it must be configured to be used in promo rule conditions.
-See the Use for Promo Rule Conditions field in Product Attributes.
+Product Attribute - The available product attributes depend on the setup of the attribute.
+For an attribute to show in the list, Use for Promo Rule Conditions for the attribute must be set to

-In the list under Product Attribute, choose the attribute that you want to use as the basis of the condition.
-For this example, the selected condition is "Category.”
+For Product Attribute, choose the attribute that you want to define as the base of the condition.
+For this example, the selected condition is

 Condition Line 2, Part 2

-The selected condition displays in the statement, followed by two more bold links.
-The options differ depending on the product attribute you select.
-Once you set the attribute, it cannot be changed.
+After you set the attribute, it cannot be edited.
 To change the attribute, you must delete the line and add the new attribute.
-You can delete a condition line by clicking the Delete () button at the end of the line.
+You can delete a condition line by clicking the Delete () icon at the end of the line.

-Click the is link, and choose the comparison operator that describes the condition for products to meet.
-For this example, the comparison operator is "is."
+is.
 The available options depend on the attribute selected in the previous step and may include different comparison options such as matching values, not including or including at least one of a value, and greater than, equal to, and less than a numerical amount.
-In this example, the options are “is” and “is not.”
+In this example, the options are

 Condition Line 2, Part 3

-The selected item displays in the statement to complete the condition.
+The selected item appears in the statement to complete the condition.

 Condition Line 2, Part 4

-You can delete a line of the condition statement at any time by clicking the Delete () button at the end of the line.
+You can delete a line of the condition statement at any time by clicking the Delete () icon at the end of the line.